Combining e-values using demi-supermartingales: Co-valid e-variables and the SymPol inequality

+In the literature, e-variables and their realizations are also called \emph{e-values}, and we do not distinguish these terms in this paper.

-\end{definition} Formally, for a null hypothesis represented by a set $\mathcal P$ of probability measures, e-variables require the conditions in Definition \ref{def:1} to hold under each element of $\mathcal P$.
-For the results in this paper and their applications, it suffices to consider the expectation $\E$ under a single probability measure $\p$, as explained in \cite{VW21}.
-Moreover, sequential e-variables can be defined on a filtration different from the natural filtration of $(E_1,\dots,E_n)$; see \citet[Definition 7.19]{RW25}.
-The simplified version of sequential e-variables in Definition \ref{def:1} was formulated in \citet[Section 4]{VW21}.
-By definition, the following chain holds:
+For the results in this section, it suffices to consider a single probability distribution $\P$ so we write $\E$ in place of $\EE_\P$; see \cite{VW21}.
+Strictly speaking, sequential e-variables can be defined on a filtration different from the natural filtration of $(E_1,\dots,E_n)$; see for example \citet[Definition 7.19]{RW25}.
+The simplified version of sequential e-variables in \cref{def:1} was formulated in \citet[Section 4]{VW21}.
+It is easy to see that the following chain of inclusions holds:

-To explain the term ``simultaneous e-variables'', imagine that $n$ labs run experiments to test a hypothesis simultaneously, and each lab generates an e-variable, which is valid regardless of the results of the other labs.
-In contrast, the term ``sequential e-variables'' corresponds to the situation where each lab runs the experiment one by one, and every lab can design their experiment to generate an e-variable based on the results from previous labs.
-For a concrete example, simultaneous e-variables may be conditionally independent and conditionally valid on a common factor $Z$, as illustrated by the following simple proposition.
+To elaborate on the term ``co-valid" e-variables, imagine that $n$ labs run experiments to test a hypothesis, and each lab generates an e-variable, which is valid regardless of the results of the other labs.
+By contrast, sequential (``sequentially valid") e-variables would arise in a situation where each lab runs the experiment one by one, and every lab can design their experiment to generate an e-variable based on the results from previous labs.
+For a concrete example, co-valid e-variables may be conditionally independent and conditionally valid on a common factor $Z$, as illustrated by the following proposition.